insoo223/ReactMITxPRO/wk05/atmcompo/README.md

 # Project Name: ATM improvements
 Base code for simple ATM app is given by MIT xPRO Front-End Development with React, course week 5.

-# My approach to improveme
+# My approach to refactoring
 I've refactored the base codes in terms of following aspects:

 1.Improvements I made